 3.1 Overview

-To demonstrate the FuSDRA approach, it was applied to an Antarctic AUV program.
+To demonstrate the FuSDRA approach, it was applied to an actual Antarctic AUV program.
 The nupiri muka AUV program is funded by the Australian government through the Antarctic Gateway Partnership and managed by the University of Tasmania.
 The partnership initiative aims to build polar research capability in Tasmania and the AUV program supports this by enabling the conduct of marine scientific research in the Antarctic.
 The Explorer-class AUV has the capability to explore depths of up to 5,000 meters, a present cruising range of 140km and allows for diverse scientific payload requirements to acquire high-resolution data.

 Delivered in May 2017, the first Antarctic deployment to the Sørsdal Glacier took place during the summer field window, between December 2018 and February 2019.
-The nupiri muka AUV is relatively new at the time of writing, with very limited historical data.
-Without sufficient data for any meaningful probabilistic risk quantification, the high level of uncertainty makes the FuSDRA approach highly suitable for analysing the long term risk of AUV loss.
+The nupiri muka AUV is still relatively new at the time of writing, with very limited historical data for any meaningful probabilistic risk quantification.
+The high level of uncertainty makes the FuSDRA approach highly suitable for analysing the long term risk of AUV loss.

 3.2 Identification

-Two issues which may affect long term survivability of the AUV were identified through discussion with the primary AUV operating team in the University of Tasmania.
-They are the securing of funding to ensure the long-term sustainability of Antarctic deployments and hiring of niche talent who are experienced in polar AUV operations.
-The FuSDRA approach was therefore applied to examine impact of these two issues on the risk of AUV loss.
-The primary AUV team, consisting of a facility manager, a research engineer and an engineer were elicited as the primary information source.
-Any conflicting information provided by the interviewees were reviewed in team discussions to better understand the different perspectives, and to achieve a consensus.
+The AUV operating team in the University of Tasmania consists of a facility manager, a research engineer and an engineer.
+They serve as the primary information source throughout the entire risk analysis process and were elicited through a series of both individual and group interviews.
+The semi-structured interview for individual consist of 11 questions including both open and closed questions.
+The group interviews were unstructured discussions focused on reviewing conflicting information provided by the interviewees to better understand the different perspectives, and to achieve a consensus.
 Other knowledge sources included data from trial runs, information from the manufacturer’s operating manual, direct observations, standard operating procedures, risk assessments records and literature on under-ice missions of other AUVs.
+Two common issues which may affect long term survivability of the AUV were brought up by all members of the AUV team.
+They are, the securing of funding to ensure the long-term sustainability of Antarctic deployments and the hiring of niche talent who are experienced in polar AUV operations.
+For example, an interviewee mentioned:

+“Getting our finances right is one of the biggest risks.
+If we do not have the right finance, we will not be able to run the vehicle in the first place.
+The vehicle costs a lot of money to run and so that money has to come from somewhere.”

-Risk variables associated with the two issues were identified, as presented in Table 2.
+The FuSDRA approach was applied to examine the impact of these two issues on the risk of AUV loss.
+Other risk variables associated with the two issues were also identified through the interviews, as presented in Table 2.